 These small monastic units in caves were created by monks.
 Beside their hermitages, they also built small temples.

 Experience the view from the highest point of the island.
-All around you are caves and large rocks scattered everywhere as if they were tossed from above; in the distance is the reassuring presence of the big blue Aegean Sea.
+All around you are caves and large rocks scattered everywhere, as if they were tossed from above.
+And in the distance is the reassuring presence of the big blue Aegean Sea.

 A historic pathway

 A walk on Aporthiano road is worth your while.
 This old trail unites Hora with the port, Skala.

 - Picture-perfect Hora